Looking to watch the Chicago Cubs on your next trip? We share how to visit Wrigley Field, where to eat, how to get tickets & getting there.

 Food at Wrigley Field

 However, you are allowed to bring in food along with sealed bottled water.
-If you don’t fancy overspending on sub-par food, bring some snacks for the game and head to a nearby restaurant afterwards.
+If you don’t fancy overspending on sub-par food, bring some snacks for the game and head to a nearby restaurant afterward.

 Places to eat near Wrigley Field